 Parking in Germany

 When driving in a small town in Germany, there is no issue with parking in general.
-However, if you drive in a big city, parking can be a horrible experience.
+However, when driving in a big city in Germany, parking can be a horrible experience.
 For example, I hate driving in Munich.
 It is full of cars and traffic jams everywhere.
 And looking for parking can take a while.
 Using public transportation inside a big city makes more sense.
 This is one of the reasons why I prefer living in a small town than big city.

 I live in a small town which is 40km to Munich.
 If I have to go to Munich, I will drive and park at the “Park and ride” station.
 Then, I will take the U-Bahn or S-Bahn to travel inside Munich.
 There are different “Park and ride” stations around Munich.
 They are connected to S-Bahn/ U-Bahn stations.
 You can park there for free or at a very low cost.
 Then, you can take public transportation from there.
 This helps to avoid traffic jams inside the city, and also the high parking cost in Munich.
 You can read about different tips to get around in Germany in my other post.